KhalidBarakzai/USer-MAnagement-SYstem-USMASY/README.md

 print “login failed”.
 In a real system, after a successful login the user should be provided a new user-specific menu.
 We will not be supporting that behavior in this version of USMASY.

-• adduser - the add user command allows a new user to be created by getting a username and a password.
-If the username is already in use the add-user should fail.
-Otherwise it should take a password and add a new user.

-• update - The update command should allow a user to update their password.

 • exit - the exit command exits the program.